pramslam/IndieGameCon/docs/website.md

 - Link to games

 View Code of Conduct
-- Link to Code of Conduct
+- Link to Code of Conduct page not a github page

 ## Games
-Coming Soon...
-- Submit Game (google form)
+Submit Game (google form)
+List of games Coming Soon...
+- Rules for submission
 - List of submitted games
 - List of submitted developers